dragon-slayer875/PcPocket/README.md

 - Bookmark titles
 - Tags

+Tested to operate flawlessly on over 100,000+ rows, with room for more!

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.